Safe Shelter ACT

 Safe Shelter operations suspended due to COVID-19

 The Safe Shelter project is built on the concept of providing warm, safe, and secure shelter.
 The Safe Shelter coordinating committee acknowledges we do not possess the facilities or resources to effectively accommodate COVID-safe best practices (particularly social distancing) at this time.

 The ACT Government's response to COVID-19 involved new funding for emergency accommodation for men and women.
-We remain committed to advocating for further expansion of these services, and are continually assessing the need and ability for Safe Shelter to safely recommence operations.
+We continue to advocate for further expansion of these services, and are regularly assessing the need and ability for Safe Shelter to safely recommence operations.
 Information about reopening will be posted on this website and our Facebook page.

 What is Safe Shelter?

 Safe Shelter provides free, basic, warm, emergency overnight shelter for adult men who are homeless or at risk of homelessness.
 No referral, assessment, booking, or payment is required.

 Safe Shelter operates under a nightly drop-in 'first come, first served' basis.
 The Shelter opens at different locations on a rotating basis, with volunteers offering guests warm drinks, social connection, toilet facilities, and somewhere safe to sleep or rest out of the cold.
 More information on times, locations, and what happens during the evening can be found further down this page.

 All guests need to be respectful and contribute to an atmosphere of safety.
 To maintain the privacy of guests, visitors and other interested parties will not be welcomed into the Shelters.

 As a combined churches and community project, Safe Shelter ACT receives no government funding and is entirely run and supported by volunteers.

 Safe Shelter opens during Canberra's colder months.
 We open at different locations on different nights of the week, which will be listed below when Safe Shelter reopens.